-See this image in larger format and a full detailed description of the European wildcat.
+See this image and a full, detailed description of the European wildcat.
 Is this a hybrid?

 The taxonomy of the wildcat has been, and still is, in dispute.
 Taxonomy, in this instance, means the scientific classification of the species called the “wildcat” into subspecies.There is a lack of certainty as to wildcat subspecies.
 This affects how to present an article on the Eurorpean wildcat.
 Genetic analysis is gradually creating more certainties but initially it creates uncertainty as previous classifications are then considered to be innacurate.